We're here for your pet when you have to be away. Our pet boarding kennels are air conditioned with room to streach out in.

 Please call our office early to make a reservation as space can be limited especially on weekends and holidays.

-- Our boarding kennels are fully air-conditioned and heated
+- Our dog boarding kennels and cat condos are fully air-conditioned and heated

 - Dogs are walked outside at least five times per day in a fenced area for exercise and for normal elimination habits

-- Cats boarding condos are are located next to the windows where they can watch outdoor activities all day long
+- Cat boarding condos are are located next to the windows where they can watch outdoor activities all day long

 - Attentive staff ensure cages and runs are clean and comfortable for your pet